Forest and wildlife law enforcement in central Africa

 Operations

-Organize with authorities the arrest of significant wildlife traffickers at a rate of one per week.
+Organize with authorities the arrest of significant wildlife traffickers and illegal loggers.

 03